JS0Nai/repo-rt/README.md

     Use .. to map the parent directory (your main project).
 (Most common usage)

-    Use . to map the repo-mapper directory itself.
+    Use . to map the repo-rt directory itself.

     Use any relative or absolute path.